jplimmer/clustering_analysis_bustabit/README.md

 <img src="Images/elbow_visualisation.png" width="70%">

-- Using simple visualisations to compare the clusters across different metrics provided clear insights into the distinct player types (see [presentation](bustabit_clustering_analysis_presentation.pdf)):
+- Using simple visualisations to compare the clusters across different metrics provided clear insights into the distinct player types (see [presentation](bustabit_clustering_analysis_presentation.pdf)).
+- The player types identified by clustering were labelled:
-	- Addicts
+	- **Addicts**
-	- Suckers
+	- **Suckers**
-	- One-shot wonders
+	- **One-shot wonders**
-	- High-rollers
+	- **High-rollers**

+_Example visualisations of key cluster characteristics:_
 <img src="Images/win_rate.png" width="45%"> <img src="Images/games_after_first_bust.png" width="45%">

 - In contrast, identifying clear patterns without the use of clusters would be much more difficult, even between key features:

 <img src="Images/wr_gpd.png" width="70%">

+Overall, this project provided an instructive example of how unsupervised machine learning can be used to categorise behavioral patterns otherwise difficult to extract from raw data.

 ## Dependencies